 Ron, a life-long resident of Vineland, received his early education locally in public and private schools.
 After high school graduation he spent a year at Columbia Bible College in B. C. before attending universities in Hamilton and Toronto.
 Summer employment entailed working in the retail business and the construction industry.
-Delivering building materials for many years was a welcome change from the classroom setting.
+Delivering building materials for many summers was a welcome change from the classroom setting.

 Ron did his undergraduate studies at McMaster University, receiving a Bachelor of Commerce degree in 1971.
 He was called to the Bar of Ontario in 1976 after receiving his Bachelor of Laws degree from Osgoode Hall Law School at York University in 1974.

 Ron has practiced law in St. Catharines since 1976.
-His early years were focused primarily on real estate law, providing exclusive legal services to a local credit union.
+His early years were focused primarily on real estate law, including providing exclusive legal services to a local credit union.
 His practice has expanded to the area of business and corporate law, including organizational planning, sales and purchases.
 Ron also enjoys writing wills, powers of attorney and assisting with the legal aspects of estate administration.
-These are challenging areas of practice, as laws change in response to the growth of technology, the increase of fraud and identity theft, and the aging population.
+These are challenging areas of practice, as laws change in response to the growth of technology, the increase of fraud and identity theft and the aging population.

-After office hours Ron’s recreational highlights include reading, time spent with family on vacation, golfing with his sons and friends, boating and swimming with his nine grandchildren, and driving his convertible.
+After office hours Ron’s recreational highlights include reading, time spent with family on vacation, golfing with his sons and friends, boating and swimming with his nine grandchildren and driving his convertible.